Looking for the best international movers in Kenya?

 • Certificate of ownership, also known as deregistration certificate.

-• Wild flora and fauna: Importing plants and certain wildlife species into Kenya requires an import permit from the Convention on International Trade in Endangered Species of Wild Fauna and Flora CITES Kenya
+• Wild flora and fauna: Importing plants and certain wildlife species into Kenya requires an import permit from the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES-Kenya)

 • Birds and their products: Importing birds from countries affected by bird flu requires a sanitary import permit issued by the Director of Veterinary Services.